Glasnevin Cemetery Guided Tour and Museum in Dublin For Organised Groups

 This tour will offer your group a general overview of the history of Glasnevin Cemetery and will take them to the graves of the historical characters who played a decisive role in shaping the course of Irish history to the present days.
 A few examples are Daniel O’Connell, Michael Collins, Roger Casement, Charles Stewart Parnell and Countess Markievicz.
 Your guide will also mix historical information with anecdotes about the famous people buried in this cemetery, making the tour even more memorable.

-** A self-guided visit to the Museum is also included with the walking tours.
+** A self-guided visit to the exhibition at the visitor centre is also included with the walking tour..
 This visit is interactive, informative and at the same time houses several interesting exhibitions such as the “City of the Dead”, whose aim is telling the history of the major historical figures buried in the cemetery.
 To make this visit even more exiting, it also hosts a genealogist that can help your group to find out if they have any Irish ancestors.
 At the end of the self guided tour, your group can chill out at the café and browse the souvenir shop.